Why Advanced Business Process Automation for Straight-through Processing?

 Organizations invest in many technologies, heavily involving the internal and external key stakeholders in many projects, and put tremendous challenging tasks in front of business automation and IT to create a seamless process for customers and consumers.
+So, how is advanced business process automation significant in addressing these challenges?

 These types of complex straight-through processing require many different technologies working together as part of the overall business process.